Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 9 Juli 2025 22.31.18 UTC
+- WIB: Rabu, 9 Juli 2025 23.37.11 UTC
-- WITA: Rabu, 9 Juli 2025 23.31.18 UTC
+- WITA: Kamis, 10 Juli 2025 00.37.11 UTC
-- WIT: Kamis, 10 Juli 2025 00.31.18 UTC
+- WIT: Kamis, 10 Juli 2025 01.37.11 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: success
+Kategori: inspirational